 If you've introduced your tadpoles to Harry Potter, or they've been exposed thanks to older siblings, a visit to Hogsmeade is definitely in order.
 The Wizarding World of Harry Potter is a wondrous and magical place.

 There are plenty of wizards and villagers for your kids to chat with.
 A photo with the Hogwarts Express Conductor and the Hogwarts Express makes for a fun memory too.
 If you're OK with letting the tadpoles enjoy some sweets, have them choose a treat inside Honeydukes.
 (Chocolate Frog, please!)
 Don't froget, there's always fun with small children at Universal Studios Hollywood when Butterbeer is involved.
+(It's alcohol free!)
 The Three Broomsticks restaurant has kid-friendly choices such as macaroni and cheese, chicken tenders, a chicken quarter and fish and chips.
 The kids meals come with grapes and either wedge fries or veggies.
 The desserts are also delicious and fun to share with a toddler.

 Let Them Get Wet